-i) You will be presented with a panel where you can now associate your changeset with a workitem and add an optional comment.
-So enter a in the workitem field and if you wish a comment in the comment line:
+e) You will be presented with a panel where you can now associate your changeset with an existing work item and add an optional comment or create a new work item.
+If you wish to enter it with an existing work item (less typing ©) enter a \ in the work item field and if you wish a comment in the comment line.
+Or if you know the work item number you can, rather than entering an \ to get a list, just enter the work item number directly.